College

 Yes.
 If you are exhausted and burnt out all the time, you won’t be hitting your full potential at home or at school.
 Work as hard as you can in the classroom (even if the said room is just your dining table) but know your limits.

-Prioritize sleep, get exercise, eat right.
-Take care of yourself.
+Prioritize sleep, get exercise, eat right, and take care of yourself.
 Education and the employment opportunities that they provide are long-term propositions.
 Sleep today so that you might study better tomorrow.

 Read Also: